tianchu/serverless-datadog-metrics/README.md

+This library is no longer supported, please use the [Datadog Lambda Layer](https://github.com/DataDog/datadog-lambda-layer-js) instead.
+Learn more about [monitoring lambda functions using Datadog](https://docs.datadoghq.com/integrations/amazon_lambda/).

 # serverless-datadog-metrics

 This library logs useful metrics from AWS Lambda functions, so that they can be accumulated via Datadog's AWS Lambda integration.
 See _Related Documents_ below.